allentran/golds-rl-gym/README.md

 * Finance/trading environments

 ## Swarm environment
-Learning to control a swarm of locusts (realistic physics)
+Learning to stop a swarm of locusts from "rolling"

 Random | After 24 hours
 ------------ | -------------